-Under the Civil Code, each party to a construction contract may terminate the construction contract in the following situations unless the non-performance of the counterparty is due to reasons attributable to the terminating party, even if such termination is not expressly set out in the construction contract unless the parties have specifically relinquished such termination rights in the contract:
+Under the Civil Code, the owner may terminate the construction contract at any time whilst the contractor has not completed the work by paying compensation for loss or damage.
+Furthermore, the Civil Code allows the owner to terminate it if the contractor delivers the subject matter of the work that does not conform to the terms of the construction contract in respect of kind and quality.
+The Civil Code also provides that each party to a construction contract may terminate the construction contract in the following situations unless the nonperformance of the counterparty is due to reasons attributable to the terminating party, even if such termination is not expressly set out in the construction contract unless the parties have specifically relinquished such termination rights in the contract:

-- i. if the terminating party demands the counter party to perform its obligations under the construction contract by specifying a reasonable deadline and the counter party fails to perform such obligations by such deadline, as long as such non-performance is not immaterial; - ii. if the counter party's performance of the entire obligation is impossible;
+- i. if the terminating party demands the counter party to perform its obligations under the construction contract by specifying a reasonable deadline and the counter party fails to perform such obligations by such deadline, as long as such non-performance is not immaterial; - ii. if the counter party's performance of the entire obligation is impossible; - iii. if the counter party clearly manifests the intention to refuse to perform the obligation in its entirety; - iv. if the counter party's performance of a part of the obligation is impossible (or if the counter party clearly manifests the intention to refuse to perform such part of the obligation) and the purpose of the contract cannot be achieved with only the performance of the remaining part of the obligation;

-- iii. if the counter party clearly manifests the intention to refuse to perform the obligation in its entirety; - iv. if the counter party's performance of a part of the obligation is impossible (or if the counter party clearly manifests the intention to refuse to perform such part of the obligation) and the purpose of the contract cannot be achieved with only the performance of the remaining part of the obligation; - v. if, due to the nature of the construction contract or a manifestation of intention by the parties, the purpose of the construction contract cannot be achieved unless the obligation is performed at a specific time on a specific date or within a certain period of time, and the counter party fails to perform its obligation at that time or before that period expires; or - vi. if the counter party does not perform its obligation and it is obvious that the counter party is unlikely to perform its obligation to the extent necessary to achieve the purpose of the construction contract even if the terminating party makes the demand by specifying a certain deadline.
+- v. if, due to the nature of the construction contract or a manifestation of intention by the parties, the purpose of the construction contract cannot be achieved unless the obligation is performed at a specific time on a specific date or within a certain period of time, and the counter party fails to perform its obligation at that time or before that period expires; or - vi. if the counter party does not perform its obligation and it is obvious that the counter party is unlikely to perform its obligation to the extent necessary to achieve the purpose of the construction contract even if the terminating party makes the demand by specifying a certain deadline.